Witiko/doctoral-thesis/main.md

 At ARQMath-1, we showed that *MIRMU-Ensemble* was more accurate than any individual information retrieval system from our MIRMU team.
-If we used *MIRMU-Ensemble* to ensemble all non-baseline primary systems, we would have received the best accuracy in the competition, which indicates that *MIRMU-Ensemble* can benefit from a large number of systems.
+If we used *MIRMU-Ensemble* to ensemble all non-baseline primary systems, we would have achieved the best accuracy in the competition, which indicates that *MIRMU-Ensemble* can benefit from a large number of systems.

 📖{rank-based fusion}